 Last modified: 01 October 2012

-Reports of late-ripening berries, fruits and nuts in gardens and countryside - all vital natural food sources for wildlife - could leave birds, mice, voles and other mammals hungry.
+Reports from parts of the country of late-ripening berries, fruits and nuts in gardens and countryside - all vital natural food sources for wildlife - could leave birds, mice, voles and other mammals hungry.

 The unusually cold and wet spring could be to blame, with some plants not getting the right conditions earlier in the year to develop properly or to produce fruit at the right time.

 Ben Andrew, RSPB Wildlife advisor, says; ‘It’s been a difficult spring and summer for wildlife, with our make Your Nature Count survey in June highlighting that birds were struggling to find enough natural sources of food for themselves and their chicks.
 Natural food is very important at this time of year and a lean autumn crop is the last thing that our wildlife needs.

 Plantlife’s Richard Moyse says; ‘At Plantlife’s Ranscombe Farm Reserve in Kent, it’s a mixed story.
 Fruiting in some species seems to have been pushed back by the cold start to the year, with sweet chestnuts looking to be some weeks behind last year’s crop.
 There’s a great crop of blackberries here, which is good for birds, dormice and other wildlife, but blackberries flower in summer, and it is spring-flowering species, such as blackthorn, that may have suffered from the absence of bees and other pollinators in the cold and wet spring.
 Sloes have certainly been hard to find this autumn.’